TimboInSpace/emoji-exchanger/README.md

 # emoji-exchanger
 Exchanges shortcode-style emoji for their native representations.

+**tldr; Just use exchanger.js if you don't want to bother with anything else.
+This is meant to be simple.**

 I have a lot of documentation written github-style emoji shortcodes.
 For example: